nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Just type 'add' followed by details of your opening in the format below and you can see it being added to Ultron.

-Format: `add p/POSITION c/COMPANY e/EMAIL s/STATUS [d/KEYDATE]…​`
+Format: `add p/POSITION c/COMPANY e/EMAIL s/STATUS [r/REMARK] [d/KEYDATE]…​`

-- `KEYDATE` must be in the form `KEY@DATE`, where `KEY` is a stage or event in the application process and `DATE` is the date of the stage in `YYYY-MM-DD` format.
+- `KEYDATE` must be in the form `KEY@DATE`, where `KEY` is a key event in the application process and `DATE` is the date of the event in `YYYY-MM-DD` format.
-- `KEY` must only contain alphanumeric characters, cannot be blank and cannot only contain whitespaces.
+- `KEY` must only contain alphabetic characters, cannot be blank and cannot only contain whitespaces.
 - `STATUS` **must be of either found, applied, interviewing, offered, accepted or rejected**.
 - If both `COMPANY` and `POSITION` of a new opening matches a current opening, the new opening will not be added.
 - Opening displayed after adding only displays `POSITION`, `COMPANY`, `STATUS` and `KEYDATES`.